ncahill89/starter-academic/content/post/CPTutorial/index.md

   geom_ribbon(aes(x = year, ymin = .lower, ymax = .upper), alpha = 0.5) +
   geom_point(data = dat, aes(x = year, y = y)) +
   ylab("y")
 ```

+## Summary

+This is a starting point for developing Bayesian change-point regression models for time series data and using simulated data can be helpful for checking if the model is doing what you expect it to do.
+Examples of model specifications for >1 change points can be found [here](https://github.com/ncahill89/CPModel/tree/master/model).